 However, payment is no guarantee that access will be restored, nor does it mean that the ransomware software is removed from the network.

 Then there is the reputational damage to consider.
-As consumers and governments alike become increasingly protective of personal information, a breach of this kind – where user data is potentially exposed – can ruin any organisation’s reputation for good.
+As consumers and governments alike become increasingly protective of personal information, a breach of this kind – where user data is potentially exposed – can ruin any organization’s reputation for good.

 In an economy where the majority of businesses are struggling to bounce back from the ongoing impact of lockdown restrictions, any loss, whether it’s financial or reputational, is simply not worth the risk.